-All receivables were free from hypothecation or assignment as security for advances to the TTC, except as hereunder stated.
+All receivables were free from hypothecation or assignment as security for advances to TTC, except as hereunder stated.

-S. Portfolio investments and other financial assets
+S. Portfolioinvestments and other financial assets

-All securities and other financial assets that were owned by the TTC were recorded in the accounts.

-All income earned on the financial assets has been recorded in the accounts, and any interest income has been accrued using the effective interest rate method.
+All securities and other financial assets that were owned by TTC were recorded in the accounts.
+All income earned on the financial assets has been recorded in the accounts, and any interest income has been accrued using the effective interestrate method.

-We are not aware of any objective evidence of impairment that would result in the recognition of an impairment loss.
+We are not aware of any objective evidence of impairment that would result in the recognition of an impairment loss on any financial asset.

-There has been no activity in any dormant or inactive subsidiaries, business enterprises, partnerships, joint ventures or other participations, except as disclosed to you.
+There has been no activity inany dormant or inactive subsidiaries, business enterprises, partnerships, joint ventures or other participations, except as disclosed to you.